nitinyadav-21/studybuddy/README.md

 StudyBud is a Django-based web application where users can create and join study rooms on various topics, engage in discussions, and collaborate with other learners.

-This project was built as part of a comprehensive 7-hour video tutorial: [Watch the full tutorial here](https://youtu.be/PtQiiknWUcI?si=DK6uyA5ZnU1oR8v4)

 ## Screenshots

 <table width="100%">